wilsonj806/todolet/README.md

 Change your working directory to the folder of the newly cloned repo and run ```npm install``` in your command line interface.

+## Deploy Server With Heroku

+You'll need your own `.env` file with the following things:
+-

 ### Using TypeScript

 **NOTE** As this project uses a large amount of TypeScript, a code editor/ IDE with TypeScript/ TSLint support is **STRONGLY** recommended.